ankrutik/notes/aws/solutions_arch_cert/notes.md

 no need to disable source and destination checks

 When you have one NAT Gateway being used by instances in multiple AZs, then failure of that NAT gateway's AZ will block others.
 Better to bring up multiple NAT gateways in multiple AZs.
+A single NAT Gateway in each availability zone is enough.
+NAT Gateway is already redundant in nature, meaning, AWS already handles any failures that occur in your NAT Gateway in an availability zone.

 ## **VPC peering**